OfficeDev/outlook-dev-docs/docs/actionable-messages/index.md

 ![A screenshot of an actionable message in Microsoft Teams](images/teams-actionable-message.PNG)

+## Accessing Office 365 Connectors from Yammer

+From Yammer, you can easily add and configure connectors for any O365 connected Yammer group by clicking the "Add or Remove Apps" link.

+For information on admin controls, look at the FAQ section of this <a target="_blank" href="https://support.office.com/en-us/article/Connect-apps-to-your-groups-ed0ce547-038f-4902-b9b3-9e518ae6fbab?ui=en-US&rs=en-US&ad=US">support article</a>.

 ## Release Notes

-Currently, you can only configure connectors from Office 365 Outlook and Microsoft Teams on the web, but you can view information posted by Connectors to your Group or Team by multiple clients such as Outlook on the web, Outlook 2016 and the Office365 Groups Mobile app, as well as Microsoft Teams web, desktop, and iOS and Android apps.
+Currently, you can only configure connectors from Office 365 Outlook, Microsoft Teams and Yammer on the web, but you can view information posted by Connectors to your Group or Team by multiple clients such as Outlook on the web, Outlook 2016 and the Office365 Groups Mobile app; Microsoft Teams web, desktop, and iOS and Android apps; and Yammer web, desktop, iOS and Android apps.

 ## Submit feedback